 In addition to the damages mentioned in other instructions, the law permits the jury under certain circumstances to award punitive damages.

-If you find in favor of the plaintiff under Instruction(s) _____ and if it has been proved1 that the conduct of that defendant as submitted in Instruction _____2 was malicious or recklessly indifferent to the plaintiff’s (specify, e.g., medical needs),3 then you may, but are not required to, award the plaintiff an additional amount of money as punitive damages for the purposes of punishing the defendant for engaging in misconduct and [deterring] [discouraging] the defendant and others from engaging in similar misconduct in the future.
+If you find in favor of the plaintiff and against defendant under Instruction(s) _____ and if it has been proved1 that the conduct of that defendant as submitted in Instruction _____2 was malicious or recklessly indifferent to the plaintiff’s (specify, e.g., medical needs),3 then you may, but are not required to, award the plaintiff an additional amount of money as punitive damages for the purposes of punishing the defendant for engaging in misconduct and [deterring] [discouraging] the defendant and others from engaging in similar misconduct in the future.
 You should presume that a plaintiff has been made whole for [his, her, its] injuries by the damages awarded under Instruction _____.4

 If you decide to award punitive damages, you should consider the following in deciding the amount of punitive damages to award: